 During the summer, a simple strategy is to keep your house warmer than normal when you are away and setting the thermostat to 78 degrees Fahrenheit only when you are home and feel it is too warm.
 Of course, thermostats can be set manually, however programmable thermostats can avoid the hassle of always having to remember to turn it up or down and keep it at your desired setting all day.

+If your air conditioner is not cooling your home, this is a sign of an issue with your air condenser.
 We find that most homeowners never think that their outdoor air condenser needs any maintenance or looking after.

 A little background: the outside portion of your air conditioner, the “condenser unit”, is responsible for releasing heat from your inside air to the air outside.
 The condenser actually removes heat from your home.
 Therefore, check the condenser and ensure it remains free from the buildup of pollen, dirt and debris.
 The best thing you can do to keep your condenser unit performing in top shape is to have annual air conditioning maintenance.
 Another great way to protect it is to make sure the area surrounding the unit remains clear.

 Is water surrounding the indoor unit that couldn’t have come from another source?
 If your air conditioner is not working correctly, you may need to inspect your drain line.
 Your drain line may be plugged and you need to have a professional AC technician out to fix the system.